PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-08 13:30:50
+Last updated: 2024-04-08 13:31:24
-Random Quote: You two suck at peddling meth. - Saul Goodman
+Random Quote: Life is a long journey where maps were drawn by a fool. - Juan Nepomuceno Guerra